Putting together an Indonesia waterfall guide is tough, because there are so many great waterfalls in this country and it’s hard to pick the top ones.

 The hike down to the falls is moderate and takes about 1 hour in each direction.
 It can be a good idea to hire a local guide to show you the way.

-This is a huge twin waterfall in north Bali with two 260 foot tall streams pouring out of the jungle treetops.
+This is a huge twin waterfall in north Bali with two 80 meter tall streams pouring out of the jungle treetops.

 If you’re looking for the biggest and best waterfall in Bali, this is probably it!
 To top it off, you get to see some of the most scenic jungles and rice terraces on the island.